Cathedral of the Assumption (Louisville, Kentucky): Music at the cathedral

 The cathedral choirs have made three European tours, most recently in 2004 touring England and Ireland, singing at Killarney Cathedral, Gloucester Cathedral, and St. Martin-in-the-Fields under the direction of Dr. Phillip Brisson, DMA (Eastman School of Music, 2005), Director of Music for the cathedral.
 The choirs have recorded two compact disks, and a third disk of their most recent international tour repertoire is in the planning stage.
 The cathedral choirs have also performed many times with the Louisville Orchestra.

 The cathedral choir is a mixed choir of approximately forty-five voices and is completely composed of volunteer amateurs, with the exception of four paid section leaders.
 The Cathedral Choir of Trebles and Mixed Voices consists of approximately seven girls and boys ranging in ages from twelve to seventeen, three adult women and six adult men.
 The two choirs of the cathedral, though rehearsing separately, sing the same literature for both Sunday morning Masses.
 Their repertoire includes examples of the great choral literature from early chant through the Renaissance, Baroque, Classical, Romantic, and 20th-century periods.
 They also come together for special projects, including the Masses of Holy Week and their acclaimed international tours.

 The cathedral also boasts many talented semiprofessional cantors who share their gifts with the cathedral community for weekend and Holy Day Masses.
 There is also a dedicated corps of weekday cantors who offer their services for each of the five weekday noon Masses.

 Additionally, the clock/bell tower is home to numerous Petit and Fritsen tuned bells from the Netherlands and is one of the few carillons in Kentucky.
-Smith's Bell and Clock Service from Mooresville, Indiana, is responsible for taking care of the bells and is currently renovating one of the clock face time pieces.
-Rappelling via a harness and pulley system was necessary to take the hands down and repair the clock movement.
+The Verdin Company out of Cincinnati, Ohio, is responsible for taking care of the bells and is currently renovating one of the clock face time pieces.
 Other repairs and building renovation are currently in progress.

-Covenant Community
+Covenant community

 The Cathedral of the Assumption welcomes members of Christ Church Episcopal Cathedral to visit the cathedral, and the two cathedrals have formed a covenant relationship.
 An annual Lenten Vespers is held by the covenant cathedrals.
 The highlight of the covenant relationship is the joint Service of Light held on Holy Saturday.
 The congregations of both cathedrals meet between the two churches and jointly bless the new fire used to light the Paschal candle.
 From there, each congregation processes to their respective cathedral.

 Sister parish

-In November 2000, the Cathedral of the Assumption and St. Louis Parish (Jeremie, Haiti) formed a sister parish relationship.
+In November 2000, the Cathedral of the Assumption and St. Louis Parish (Jérémie, Haiti) formed a sister parish relationship.
 The exchange of gifts, talents, and spirituality is the goal of the sister parish relationship.
 Awareness and communication between the Cathedral of the Assumption and St. Louis Parish is maintained by the Sister Parish Committee.